opensafely/documentation/docs/getting-started.md

     *local* copy of the repository.
 We now need to *push* the repository to GitHub to make the changes show up there.

-    Click the ellipsis (`⋯`) icon next to "Source Control" and then select "Push".
+    Click the "Sync Changes" button to push your commits.
+Alternatively, click the ellipsis (`⋯`) icon next to "Source Control" and then select "Push".
 This should submit your changes to the GitHub repository that you created earlier.

     ![Pushing changes to GitHub.](images/gitpod-push-to-github.png)